-3.1 Empirical Approach
+3.1.
+Empirical Approach

 It is not difficult to find common examples of behaviors that appear to be driven by image concerns.
-However, the ability to test for such behavior more rigorously, and to rule out alternatives that may be observationally equivalent, requires a more systematic approach.
+However, the ability to test for such behaviors more rigorously and to rule out alternatives that may be observationally equivalent requires a more systematic approach.
 To consider the empirical implications of social image, we can embed the conceptual framework in Section 2 within a random utility model.
-Assume there is latent variable \tilde{a}i capturing the desirability of some action a_i , such as whether to vote, donate to charity or undertake some schooling investment.
-The underlying utility is a function of a social image component, as above, as well as some benefits and costs, B_i and C_i , that are unrelated to image concerns, and which may also be individual-specific, where ε_i is a random variable.
-The researcher observes whether the action was undertaken based on whether the (unobserved) net utility is positive or negative, so that $a_i = 1$ if $\tilde{a_i} \ge 0$ and 0 otherwise.
+Assume there is latent variable \tilde{a}i capturing the desirability of some action a_i , such as whether to vote, donate to charity, or undertake some schooling investment.
+The underlying utility is a function of a social image component, as above, as well as of some benefits and costs, B_i and C_i , respectively, that are unrelated to image concerns and that may also be individual specific, where ε_i is a random variable.
+The researcher observes whether the action was undertaken based on whether the (unobserved) net utility is positive or negative, so that $a_i = 1$ if $\tilde{a}i \ge 0$ and 0 otherwise.

-$$\tilde{a}i = B_i - C_i + \lambda{ij} E_i(\omega_i) \operatorname{Pr}{-i} (\sigma_i = h \mid a_i) + \epsilon_i, \tag{2}$$
+$$\tilde{a}i = B_i - C_i + \lambda{ij} E_i(\omega_j) \Pr{-i} \left(\sigma_i = b \mid a_i \right) + \epsilon_i, \qquad 2.$$

 This framework identifies a number of factors that produce social image concerns and can guide empirical testing for such effects.
-In particular, the social image term in an individual's utility depends on: how others in the group update their beliefs about i's type based on i's behavior, $\Pr{-i}(\sigma_i = h \mid a_i)$; how socially desirable being of type h is to the relevant group, ω_j ; individual i's belief about that social desirability, $E_i(\omega_j)$; and how much the individual cares about being perceived as type h by that group, λ{ij} .
-Variation in any of these factors (provided they are not also correlated with B or C) can in principle serve as a test of social image concerns.
+In particular, the social image term in an individual's utility depends on how others in the group update their beliefs about i's type based on i's behavior, $\Pr{-i} (\sigma_i = b \mid a_i)$; how socially desirable being of type b is to the relevant group, ω_j ; individual i's belief about that social desirability, $E_i(\omega_j)$; and how much the individual cares about being perceived as type b by that group, λ{ij} .
+Variation in any of these factors (provided they are not also correlated with B or C) can, in principle, serve as a test of social image concerns.

-The central challenge however is that even if such factors could be measured, identify convincing, exogenous variation in any of them is extremely challenging.
-For example, it is difficult to imagine empirical strategies that can identify exogenous variation in how much an individual cares about what others think about them, or how a group rewards or punishes certain types (though below, we will discuss recent work that exploits variation in individuals' beliefs about this last factor).
-Therefore, one approach common in the recent literature has been exploiting variation in $\Pr{-i}(\sigma_i = h \mid a_i)$, either via natural experiments or randomized controlled trials.
-In particular, many of these studies have examined variation in whether information or behavior is either kept fully private or shared with others.
-When the probability that others update their assessment of your type is zero because the behavior is not observable, the social utility term drops out.
-The broad reasoning is that if one is free to make choices in such a way that peers will not observe the outcome, the individual will choose what they privately consider to be optimal.
-But social image concerns will be turned on when behavior will be public and observable to others (or when the individual believes it may).
+The central challenge, however, is that even if such factors could be measured, identifying convincing, exogenous variation in any of them is extremely challenging.
+For example, it is difficult to imagine empirical strategies that can identify exogenous variation in how much an individual cares about what others think about them or how a group rewards or punishes certain types

+(though we discuss recent work that exploits variation in individuals' beliefs about this last factor below).
+Therefore, one approach common in the recent literature has been exploiting variation in $\Pr{-i} (\sigma_i = b \mid a_i)$, via either natural experiments or randomized controlled trials.
+In particular, many of these studies have examined variation in whether information or behavior is kept fully private or shared with others.
+When the probability that others update their assessment of one's type is zero because the behavior is not observable, the social utility term drops out.
+The broad reasoning is that if one is free to make choices in such a way that peers will not observe the outcome, then individuals will choose what they privately consider to be optimal.
+However, social image concerns will become operative when behavior will be public and observable to others (or when the individual believes it may be).
 The difference in behavior between public and private formats is therefore considered a test of social image concerns.